-5.3.7.2 Completed Repairs
+5.3.8.2.
+Completed Repairs

-Inspections must verify repairs are completed properly and move the repaired quantity to Condition State 1.
+Inspections must verify repairs are completed properly and move the repaired quantity to Condition State 1 and fill out the "Date Completed" field in Work Candidates.
 If the repair is not quality or is deteriorating, then the quantity should be coded appropriately.